26 Traveller reviews from Holiday Watchdog

 All in all this hotel is really a Travel...

-If you purchase all your park and water park tickets before hand you will save a small fortune particularly for the water park as this is expensive even if it's 3 o'clock it is still full price.
+"All in all this hotel is really a Travel Lodge with funky rooms and those little touches that do make the difference.
+The quirky music in the lifts made me laugh and the wee boy dance.
+The water park is well worth a visit, you could easily spend all day in there, despite not being that big it feels like the med with the heat that is going on.
+The meals were of a good standard, not that expensive when you balance it up against other hotels etc. If you purchase all your park and water park tickets before hand you will save a small fortune particularly for the water park as this is expensive even if it's 3 o'clock it is still full price.
 I received good discount from Alton and felt that what I paid was well worth it, however some people paid a small fortune for the same break and I felt it wasn't worth it.
 However AT can get away with it as there is no one else around to rival them and people will pay the price.
 Despite that little moan I couldn't fault the place.
 Except the weather.........."

 - Travel date: 9th September 2007

 I would strongly recommend that if you a...

 - Travel date: 5th September 2007